test-driven-development/devops-research-and-assessment/cover.md

 notes:

+- (scroll in iframe)
+-
 - started in 2012 @ puppet labs
 - years 2014-2021 found ons cloud.google.com/devops-reports
 - 2020 missing due to the pandemic

-next -> started in 2012 with Soo Choi
+next -> originated in 2012 with Soo Choi
 ___
 <!--suppress RequiredAttributes -->